mauro-medina10/fsm/README.md

 Actors allow grouping related state behaviors and actions into cohesive units, making the FSM modular and easier to extend or modify.
 This design is particularly useful for systems where multiple independent or semi-independent components (e.g., a player, a menu, or a power manager) operate within the same FSM framework.

-By using an array of actor pointers, the FSM can efficiently manage state transitions and actions for multiple entities.
+Actors enable you to perform actions when specific states are active, and these states can belong to different FSMs.
+By using an array of actor pointers, the FSM can efficiently manage state transitions and actions for multiple entities across different FSMs.

 ## Usage

 ### Defining States, Transitions and Actors